 Professor Dan Mateescu has been appointed Editor-in-Chief of The Open Engineering Journal, an emerging, Open Access online journal which publishes the latest advances in aerospace engineering, fluid dynamics, space engineering and robotics.
 This distinction comes after serving two years as a member of the Editorial Advisory Board.
 He has also been an Editorial Board Member of another journal, INCAS Bulletin, since 2009, as well as a Scientific Committee affiliate for the 33rd Conference of Fluid Mechanics and Technical Applications (September 2011).

 In addition to his editorial tasks, Professor Mateescu continues to be active in the research realm.
 With his group of graduate students, he has published seven journal papers and eight conference papers since 2010, with several others in the submission process.

-Professor, Michael Paidoussis, has just published a book on the influence of fluid flow on structures.
-The book, Fluid-Structure Interactions: Cross-Flow-Induced Instabilities (Cambridge University Press, December 2010), was written along with Profs.
-Stuart Price and Emmanuel de Langre.
+Professor Michael Paidoussis has just published a book on the influence of fluid flow on structures.
+The book, Fluid-Structure Interactions: Cross-Flow-Induced Instabilities (Cambridge University Press, December 2010), was written along with professors Stuart Price and Emmanuel de Langre.